BINAQUAL: A Full-Reference Objective Localization Similarity Metric for Binaural Audio: RESULTS AND DISCUSSION

-Sec. \ref{sec:results_speakers} showed that BINAQUAL could differentiate effectively between 5.1-, 5.1.4-, 7.1-, and 7.1.4-rendered audio signals, showing that surround speaker layouts with more channels (and especially additional height channels) increase localization similarity.
-The capability to discriminate among different speaker layouts is particularly promising for applications involving complex multichannel setups in VR, AR, and cinematic audio.
+Sec. \ref{sec:results_speakers} showed that \mbox{BINAQUAL} could differentiate effectively between 5.1-, 5.1.4-, 7.1-, and 7.1.4-rendered audio signals, showing that surround loudspeaker layouts with more channels (and especially additional height channels) increase localization similarity.
+The capability to discriminate among different loudspeaker layouts is particularly promising for applications involving complex multichannel setups in VR, AR, and cinematic audio.

-Sec. \ref{sec:results_compression} explored the model’s ability to distinguish between different compression levels of binaural audio content.
-BINAQUAL not only differentiated among binaural renders of different compression levels but also correlated strongly with subjective MUSHRA tests.
-The model achieved higher correlation coefficients in multi-source scenarios, indicating that BINAQUAL generalizes well to complex scenes containing multiple sound sources.
+Sec. \ref{sec:results_compression} explored the model’s ability to distinguish between different compression levels of binaural audio content. \mbox{BINAQUAL} not only differentiated among binaural renders of different compression levels but also correlated strongly with subjective MUSHRA tests.
+The model achieved higher correlation coefficients in multi-source scenarios, indicating that \mbox{BINAQUAL} generalizes well to complex scenes containing multiple sound sources.

 Finally, regarding its robustness to variations in content and the number of sources, the model demonstrated stable performance across both single- and multi-point source recordings, as well as different audio types (e.g., speech, music, impulsive sounds).
-This versatility indicates that BINAQUAL is applicable to a wide range of practical scenarios, from simple point-source recordings to more complex, multi-source mixes.
+This versatility indicates that \mbox{BINAQUAL} is applicable to a wide range of practical scenarios, from simple point-source recordings to more complex, multi-source mixes.

+While \mbox{BINAQUAL} effectively generalizes across content, source configurations, and degradations, some limitations remain.
+Its performance declines in conditions where binaural cues are inherently ambiguous or diminished, such as at extreme elevations, with pure tone stimuli, or in cases of front-back confusion.
+These are also well-known challenges for human listeners, which reinforces the perceptual validity of the metric.
+We should note that our goal is not to outperform human hearing, but rather to develop a metric that closely mimics how humans perceive spatial audio quality.
+Future work could enhance \mbox{BINAQUAL} by integrating additional spectral cues or simulating listener head movements, strategies that humans naturally use to resolve spatial ambiguities.
+Such enhancements aim to further align the metric with perceptual realism and improve its applicability to dynamic or immersive spatial audio scenarios.